tekwizz123/demos/README.md

+# All credits go to akayn on Github.
+This repo is just a preserved version of his repository before it was deleted.

 # Windows Kernel Exploitation.
-All credits go to akayn on Github.
-This repo is just a preserved version of his repository before it was deleted.
 Static & dynamic analysis, exploits & vuln reasearch. <br>
 Mitigations bypass's <br>